-Our trainers come from a range of professional backgrounds such as the emergency services, the military and outdoor professionals.
 We aim to match instructors to your specific training requirements.
-They are aware of the specific needs of various outdoor environments, fully understandingthe problems and judgements that have to be made when dealing with incidents in stressful, dangerous and remote situations.
-Learn more about our trainers and what makes them unique.
+They are aware of the specific needs of various outdoor environments, fully understanding the problems and judgements that have to be made when dealing with incidents in stressful, dangerous and remote situations.

-Our training is very practical and hands on with a typically 70% practical to just 30% theory.
-Our courses do not rely upon the usual ‘death by PowerPoint’, instead we use progressive incident scenario based training methods.
+Our training is very practical and hands on.
+We do not rely upon the usual ‘death by PowerPoint’, instead we use progressive incident scenario based training methods.
 Our courses teach techniques proven to work in real life incidents and not just in a classroom.
 Our training builds confidence and develops first aid skills into complete incident management.

 The 2 day ITC Outdoor First qualification is valid for 3 years.